weedge/MegaTTS3/readme.md

 ```
 **Model Download**

 The pretained checkpoint can be found at [Google Drive](https://drive.google.com/drive/folders/1CidiSqtHgJTBDAHQ746_on_YR0boHDYB?usp=sharing) or [Huggingface](https://huggingface.co/ByteDance/MegaTTS3).
 Please download them and put them to ``./checkpoints/xxx``.
+(The checkpoint is currently being prepared and is expected to be completed within approximately one day.)

 > [!IMPORTANT]
 > For security issues, we do not upload the parameters of WaveVAE encoder to the above links.
 You can only use the pre-extracted latents in './assets/*.npy' for inference.
 If you have any questions or suggestions for our model, please email us.